Monte Carlo Radiation Transport

 Shielding design, occupational and public dose, predicting detector response, and criticality safety.
 When you cannot build it and measure, you simulate.

 MCNP is export-controlled and distributed through RSICC, which makes it a poor teaching tool.
 When I needed something students could install and run themselves I used the open-source alternative, which I wrote about in teaching with GEANT4.
-For transport work that needs an experienced hand, that is the kind of thing I take on at Such Software.
+For transport work that needs an experienced hand, that is one of the things I take on at Such Software.